 The use of a virtual learning environment is well developed within the Faculty of Business and Law, and makes good use of an electronic Managed Learning Environment called NILE, which is based on Blackboard.
 The NILE system will also be used to support staff in the dissemination of best practice and to facilitate discussion and the sharing of experience in the development and management of modules and programmes.

-All students have a named personal academic tutor (PAT).
+All top up accounting degree students have a named personal academic tutor (PAT).
 For the final year of the undergraduate awards, this is usually the students’ dissertation supervisor.
 All dissertation students receive one to one support.
 Changemaker Hub is also the mechanism for additional input from subjects such as that for careers.